On the structure of dg categories of relative singularities: Introduction

-There exists an algorithm which shows that this dg-category is built up from $K(B,\underline{f})$-dg modules concentrated in $n+1$ degrees: \begin{theorem-non}{\textup{(\ref{structure theorem})}} Let $(Spec(B),\underline{f})$ be a $n$-dimensional affine Landau-Ginzburg model over $S$.
-Then every object in the dg-category of relative singularities $\sing{B,\underline{f}}$ is a retract of an object represented by a $K(B,\underline{f})$-dg module concentrated in $n+1$ degrees. \end{theorem-non} Moreover, when $n=1$, the algorithm mentioned above can be used to show that \begin{theorem-non}{\textup{(\ref{structure theorem n=1})}} Let
+There exists an algorithm that shows that this dg category is built up from $K(B,\underline{f})$-dg modules concentrated in $n+1$ degrees, where $K(B,\underline{f})$ is the Koszul algebra associated to $(B,\underline{f})$: \begin{theorem-non}{\textup{(\ref{structure theorem})}} Let $(Spec(B),\underline{f})$ be a $n$-dimensional affine Landau-Ginzburg model over $S$.
+Then every object in the dg category of relative singularities $\sing{B,\underline{f}}$ is an homotopy retract of an object represented by a $K(B,\underline{f})$-dg module concentrated in $n+1$ degrees. \end{theorem-non} Moreover, when $n=1$, the algorithm mentioned above can be used to show that \begin{theorem-non}{\textup{(\ref{structure theorem n=1})}} Let